To optimize your marketing strategy, you have to look into answering the following questions:

 How do you get people to your website?
 Paid media is one option, but real optimization has to be centered around an inbound plan.
 After all, your goal is to put the customer front and center, and that means giving the customer value even if they don’t immediately buy.

-The above checklist places a heavy emphasis on content.
+The above checklist places a heavy emphasis on content as a central marketing activity.
 It’s essential to sift through your blogging efforts to figure out whether you need to upgrade the call to actions (CTAs) and if your posts are still relevant.
 If they are, repurpose and repackage your evergreen content to re-use in other campaigns.
 Every company should place an emphasis on a consistent blogging strategy in order to maintain traffic.

 How to Optimize a Blog for SEO [CHECKLIST]